CrowdStrike/aws-verified-access/README.md

 1. Navigate to your Okta Administrator page and select the application you created
 1. Press `Edit` under General Settings
-1. Replace the placeholders `ApplicationDomain` and `DeviceValidationDomain` with relevant values and dadd the following URLs under `Sign-in redirect URIs`:
+1. Replace the placeholders `ApplicationDomain` and `DeviceValidationDomain` with relevant values and add the following URLs under `Sign-in redirect URIs`:
    1. https://{{ ApplicationDomain }}/oauth2/idpresponse
    1. https://{{ DeviceValidationDomain }}/oauth2/idpresponse